checkjill/aps-python-workshop-2026/README.md

 **Search for:**

-Python
+Python writing on the left sidebar as indicated by the first red box above.

+and

-Install the extension published by Microsft.
+Install the extension published by Microsft as indicated by the second red box on the left.

 <img width="1918" height="1148" alt="python_extension" src="https://github.com/user-attachments/assets/cd69e0eb-4c62-43fd-92ff-757e6f09e6ee" />